 Why choose this course

-The course is a well-established high-quality training programme for Psychological Wellbeing Practitioners that runs for ten months on a full-time basis, with students working in service alongside their training on the course.
-We are ranked in the top ten for our psychology courses by the Guardian University Guide 2020.
+The course is a well-established high-quality training programme for psychological wellbeing practitioners that runs for ten months on a full-time basis, with students working in service alongside their training on the course.

 The course is BPS accredited and part of the Department of Health ‘Improving Access to Psychological Therapies’ programme (IAPT), which aims to improve access to evidence-based talking therapies in the NHS and any other qualified healthcare providers (AQP) through an expansion of the psychological therapy workforce and services.